eXascaleInfolab/bench-vldb20/Datasets/README.md

 #### Dataset description

-Only a subset of columns was taken to construct M=12 datasets from both drift6 and drift10 (to make a healthy set of correlations).
+Only a subset of columns was taken to construct M=12 datasets from both drift6 and drift10.

 - Batch 6: columns # 3,  2,  7,  41, 42, 34, 16, 51, 98, 66, 74, 10
 - Batch 10: columns # 1, 6, 10, 28, 18, 58, 17, 21, 52, 124, 110, 36